Coronavirus Covid-19: The three scenarios facing Auckland

 A sub-cluster within that is linked to a funeral on September 2 and visits to the household of the bereaved.

-Four of the yesterday's six new cases were part of the sub-cluster, which now has 22 cases.
+Two of today's four new cases were part of the sub-cluster, which now has 24 cases.

+"As far as we can tell they were unaware they had been infected and were incubating and spreading the virus at the time," the Ministry of Health said in a statement.

 The sub-cluster was the only extra tentacle connected to the church group, but it already includes a student from St Dominic's Catholic School, a Northern Express bus driver, and several other workplaces.